 The Clearwing Butterfly game is a citizen science experiment we have developed with Mónica Arias, Doris Gomez and Marianne Elias at the Centre d’Ecologie Fonctionnelle et Evolutive (CEFE) and Institut de l’information scientifique et technique in France.

 Resonances is a series of sonic propositions.
 Listening to the sounds of the Earth unfolding at different timescales.
 Attuning to matter in its myriad forms and flows.
 Paying attention to a multitude of voices, omnipresent but often too quiet to notice amidst the noise of human activity.
 We explore places where these quiet multitudes can still be heard and interlace disparate voices into new sonic yarns.

 ‘Bee Diaspora’ is a joint contribution between architect and artistic researcher Anna Maria Orrù together with poet and sound Artist Morten Søndergaard.
 The proposal is a philosophical and theoretical presentation of sustainable urban living overlapped into an artistic composition and translation of swarm-intelligence and soundscapes.

 Recent world events and concern over ‘fake news’ and ‘post-factualism’ have highlighted the difficulties encountered when trying to find trustworthy sources of information.
 The ability to judge the reliability of different sources of information is a skill that can be learned.
-The AccessLab project aims to improve access to and the judgement of information, through direct citizen-scientist pairings. there are three workshops open for participants in 2018.
+The AccessLab project aims to improve access to and the judgement of information, through direct citizen-scientist pairings.

 For millions of years making sense of the environment was the domain of biological organisms, but now machines are starting to join in.
 This research programme looks at what the arrival of AI could mean for landscapes and non-human inhabitants.
 What are fundamental ingredients for environmental literacy and how could these be made accessible to an AI?